nrs-org/novelslop/content/vol_01/chap_04.typ

   "For real, she looks breedable as hell!
 Imagine going on a date with her, and she, shyly, cling onto your hand, with a pair of cute puppy eyes wanting us two to hold hands.
-Just imagining how soft her hands gave me diabetes!"
+Just imagining how soft her hands were gave me diabetes!"

   The sudden change in topic completely ruined Mona’s mood.
 But that was not the end.